art3misxmoon/art3mis.pm/content/posts/on-writing-blog-posts.md

 collecting knowledge, but that just doesn’t work for me yet. i can’t remember things long enough for them to stick with me, and there’s simply too much to cover.
-As someone who hasn’t had much experience on the internet (former sheltered Asian kid with internet restrictions, thanks mom) who’s been thrown into the world of software design, learning all these things from the internet is overrated- give me a really good tech dictionary and maybe i’ll start to get a handle on
+As someone who hasn’t had much experience on the internet (former sheltered asian kid with internet restrictions, thanks mom) who’s been thrown into the world of software design, learning all these things from the internet is overrated- give me a really good tech dictionary and maybe i’ll start to get a handle on